very-good-science/data-ethics-club/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 ---
+#### Emoji Key
-[emoji key]: This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, with some small tweaks to fit our purposes!
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, with some small tweaks to fit our purposes!
 We use...
-+ 🖋  for suggestions to the discussion content list
++ 🖋  for submitting suggestions to the "reading" list (suggestions can be any medium!)
 + 💬  for leading the discussion in a meeting
 + 📋  for organising
 + 🤔  for ideas and planning of the group